Reykjanes Power Plant

-I had 10 days to document as much as possible weather permitting and that was my biggest concern.
-Iceland is well known for it’s ever and rapidly changing weather conditions and is certainly one of the main reasons for landscape photographers to go there but a main concern is the amount of time you could spend sitting around waiting for the rain to cease, the fog to lift or even worse still sit out a snow storm slowly being buried in your car.
+I had 10 days to document as much as possible weather permitting & that was my biggest concern.
+Iceland is well known for it’s ever & rapidly changing weather conditions & is certainly one of the main reasons for landscape photographers to go there but a main concern is the amount of time you could spend sitting around waiting for the rain to cease, the fog to lift or even worse still, sit out a snow storm slowly being buried in your car.

-I was quite lucky considering the locations and season but I also had a couple of hairy encounters with blizzards and storm force winds that literally took my breath away.
+As it turned out I was quite lucky considering the locations & season but I also had a couple of hairy encounters with blizzards & storm force winds that literally took my breath away.
 On the odd occasion I couldn’t open the door of my car or see anything through the camera due to streams of tears obscuring my view caused by the gale force winds.
-It was an experience that I will never forget and I am glad to report that I have some pictures that I can be proud of.
+It was an experience that I will never forget & I am glad to report that I have some pictures that I can be quite proud of.

 Vatnajökull Glacier: The Largest Glacier in Europe